QuentinRa/blog.quentinra.dev/cybersecurity/_knowledge/index.md

 <tr><td>Stuxnet (2010)<br><b>SCADA</b></td><td>

-The first attack targeting SCADA systems.
-An infected USB key was connected a computer on the internal network.
+The first attack aimed at SCADA systems.
+An infected USB key was connected to a computer on the internal network.
 One of the 3 viruses of the "olympic games" along **DuQu**, and **Flame**.
-Supposedly made by the NSA, and Iran.
+Supposedly made by the NSA and Iran.
 </td></tr>

 <tr><td>Mirai botnet (2016)<br><b>DDoS</b></td><td>